henningkerstan/enocean-async/README.md

 Radio signal → Device
 ```

-See [ARCHITECTURE.md](ARCHITECTURE.md) for a detailed description of the EEP layer, the capability layer, and the key design decisions.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for a detailed description of the EEP layer, the semantics layer, and the key design decisions.

 ## Contributing